Full walking tour of Camarones Beach, Downtown Puerto Vallarta (17/Dec./2021)

-Camarones Beach has been awarded a Blue Flag certification, an award given to beaches that are clean, have low levels of pollution (strict standards), offer environmental protection and that have managed to balance human presence without compromising the ecosystem.
-Playa Camarones is also one of the few beaches worldwide that can has this award despite being located in an urban area, something that clearly shows the city’s commitment to take care of its beaches and surrounding sea and wildlife.
+Camarones Beach has been awarded a Blue Flag certification, an certification given to beaches that are clean, have low levels of pollution (strict standards), offer environmental protection, and that have managed to balance human presence without compromising the ecosystem.
+Playa Camarones is also one of the few beaches worldwide that can have this award despite being located in an urban area, something that clearly shows the city’s commitment to take care of its beaches and surrounding sea and wildlife.

 It is located along the edge of the northern part of downtown Puerto Vallarta.
-It starts onthe north side by Villa Premiere, you can go in along San Salvador street, it’s 2000 feet long and ends to the south by the rocks that are the foundations of the path that passes in front of Hotel Rosita and reaches “The Millenia" sculpture on the north end of the Malecon.
+It starts on the north side by Villa Premiere, you can go in along San Salvador street, it’s 2000 feet long and ends to the south by the rocks that are the foundations of the path that passes in front of Hotel Rosita and reaches “The Millennia” sculpture on the north end of the Malecon.

-In general it has a sandy surface, smooth and soft so it is great for practicing sports on the shore and long walks at sunset, many people enjoy spending a family weekend on the beach.
-It is also a common stroll for those who visit the beach with their pets, which is why you can, from time to time, find a furry friend on your walk along the beach.
-The waters are crystal clear and although the shore is a bit rocky walking into the ocean the waves are calm, so it is a good place to swim peacefully.
-The south zone of the beach is very popular with those that practice sports fishing.
+In general, it has a sandy surface, smooth and soft so it is great for practicing sports on the shore and long walks at sunset, many people enjoy spending a family weekend on the beach.
+It is also a common stroll for those who visit the beach with their pets, which is why you can, from time to time, find a furry friend during your walk along the beach.
+The waters are crystal clear and although the shore is a bit rocky at times when walking into the ocean the waves are calm, so it is a good place to swim peacefully.
+The southern part of the beach is very popular with those that practice shore fishing.

 As I already mentioned, this beach offers several options for sports and leisure activities, such as Stand-up Paddle (SUP), jet ski, parasailing, boat or horse rides and many more options for those who are not satisfied with just sunbathing.

 There are many access points to Camarones beach, this one by Hotel Villa Premiere